cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

 This way you would be able to roll back in case of an issue during update or with the new version.
 Check `kubectl rollout history deployment/nginx` for the existing versions of your deployment.
 By specifying `--revision=1` you will be able to get detailed on revision number one.

-## Step 4 - optional: prepare for the hard way
+## Step 4: from file
 Of course it is possible to create deployments from a yaml file.
 The following step gives an example, how it could look like.

 Firstly, delete the deployment you just created:
 `kubectl delete deployment nginx`

-Secondly, try to write your own yaml file for a new deployment that creates 3 replicas of an `nginx` image, version 1.13.6.
+Secondly, try to write your own yaml file for a new deployment that creates 3 replicas of an `nginx` image, with version tag `mainline`.

 Below is a skeleton of a deployment, however it is still missing some essential fields.
 Check the [api reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#deployment-v1-apps) for details.